 When it comes to PPC, you have a lot of networks to choose from.

 You could advertise on social networks or small niche networks.
-But, if you’re new to PPC, there’s nothing wrong with sticking to the biggest of the big – Google AdWords.
+But, if you’re new to PPC, there’s nothing wrong with sticking to the biggest of the big – Google Ads.

-It has the biggest chunk of the market share, by far.
+It has the biggest chunk of market share, by far.

 Because there’s so much opportunity, there’s also fierce competition.